jmuchemb/fssync/README.rst

 Main usage of fssync is to prevent data loss in case of hardware failure, where RAID1 is not possible (e.g. in laptops).

+On Btrfs_ file systems, fssync is an useful alternative to `btrfs send` (and `receive`) commands, thanks to filtering capabilities.
+This can be combined with Btrfs snapshotting at destination side for a full backup solution.

 USAGE
 =====